ViciousSquid/Dosidicus/README.md

 The squid can become sick if its needs are neglected.
 Includes a medicine system to treat sickness.

+Be aware the squid hates taking mecicine and will become depressed and sleepy if forced to do so.

 ### Debug and Development Tools: